 That right there is a thing of beauty, and one of the many reasons you should have a street party.
 I’ll explain.

-Last year a neighbour and I (more my neighbour really) organized a street party for the end of summer.
+A few years ago a neighbour and I (more my neighbour really) organized a street party for the end of summer.
 It was a pot luck with everyone just bringing whatever food they wanted.
 No one knew what anyone else was bringing, there was no planning, and no organizing.
 Just a general invitation to show up at 5 o’clock with some food and a lawn chair.

 We shut the street down with hockey nets, because this is Canada, and everyone just started loading up the food table and rolling out the grills.